-The ASI serves as a model for environmental stewardship featuring solar-paneled buildings, a recycling program, and composting facility.
-Students can try their hand at sustainable agriculture practices in our high tunnel hoop house, gardens, chicken coop and historic apple orchard.
-It's a living, learning field school for Outdoor Education, Anthropology, Outdoor Recreation, Environmental Science, and Expedition Science students and is open to the community.
-The ASI grounds feature hiking and /mountain biking trails, classroom facilities and student housing.
+The ASI serves as a model for environmental stewardship featuring solar-paneled buildings, a recycling program, and a composting facility.
+Students can try their hand at sustainable agriculture practices in our high tunnel hoop house, gardens, chicken coop, and historic apple orchard.
+It's a living, learning field school for Outdoor Education, Anthropology, Outdoor Recreation, Environmental Science, and Expedition Science students.
+Open to the community, the ASI grounds feature hiking and mountain biking trails in addition to classroom facilities and student housing.

 Students at the Alpine Science Institute:

 - Live in the foothills of the Wind River Mountains.